TheOfficialGuiT/RagWorldDemo/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-WINDOWS INSTRUCTIONS. look to the right of your screen where it display releases. click "RagWorldDemo-Windows" and download the .exe file, once downloaded drag the file to your desktop
+WINDOWS INSTRUCTIONS. look to the right of your screen where it display releases. click "RagWorldDemo-Windows" and download the .zip file, once downloaded drag the file to your desktop, unzip, and then run it!